 In addition to the personal gains covered above, you’ll benefit the society around you with your ability to make a difference.
 Cybersecurity professionals play an essential role in protecting the digital world, as well as the physical world.

 Are you ready to explore a career in cybersecurity and develop the core skills needed to join the ranks of cybersecurity professionals?
-We’re offering free online training modules to help you provide the knowledge and skills needed to launch your cyber career today.
+We’re offering new online training modules to help provide you with the knowledge and skills needed to launch your cyber career today.